Coffee Me Crazy House Blend - Local Roaster Review

 For the month of August, I wanted to profile some local San Antonio roasters!
 First stop is Coffee Me Crazy.
 Located on the corner of Tezel and Mainland (West Side), this quaint little coffee shop features so many drinks and food items on their menu!

 But I brought a bag of their house-roasted coffee home with me and am pleased to share my thoughts with you.
-All I knew about this coffee was that it was a blend of Kenyan and Honduran beans and that it was roasted in house.
+All I knew about this coffee was that it was a blend of Kenyan and Honduran beans and that it was roasted in-house.

 The mild acidity and bright berry flavors further the medium/light roast notion.
 All in all, this House Blend coffee is one worth trying!
-It is a wholesome, well-rounded and berrylicious cup of coffee that is sure to brighten your day.
+It is a wholesome, well-rounded and a berrylicious cup of coffee that is sure to brighten your day.

 And if you have time, stop by their shop for a latte and breakfast or lunch.
 Their menu has so much to offer - from lattes galore, to tea, to smoothies, to sandwiches and daily specials.
 (P.s.
 The Menu on their website does not do justice to the choices and offerings on their wall.)